 - TIME: It takes between 60 and 90 minutes to look at a menu, order food, wait for your meal to come, eat your meal, wait for your bill to come, and pay for your food at a sit-down restaurant.
 It takes 10 minutes to broil salmon, 5 minutes to steam broccoli, and 10 seconds to wash an apple.

 - MONEY: The minimum daily cost of eating 4 ½ cups of fruits and vegetables per day is $2.10.
-This accounts for 1 apple, 1 orange, ½ cup romaine lettuce, ½ cup carrots, ½ cup Roma tomato, ½ cup canned corn, and a ½ cup frozen green beans.
-A bag of potato chips is usually around $2.00, and a 20 oz soft drink is around $1.25.
+This accounts for one apple, one orange, ½ cup romaine lettuce, ½ cup carrots, ½ cup Roma tomato, ½ cup canned corn, and a ½ cup frozen green beans.
+A bag of potato chips is usually around $2.00, and a 20 oz soft drink is about $1.25.